Parkinson’s Disease, exercise, medications & pilates

 Other symptoms include:

 Dystonia, or abnormal posturing, can accompany PD and can be very painful.
 Some typical patterns of dystonia include curling of the toes or inward turning of the foot.
 Dystonia may appear when there is a decrease in brain Dopamine levels, which could occur first thing in the morning before taking medication or when a dose of medication is wearing off.
 If this is the pattern that is noted, various strategies can be implemented to decrease the OFF time.
 Dystonia can also be a side effect of treatment with levodopa.
-This on-off affect is discussed later in this article.
+This on-off effect is discussed later in this article.

-Voice loss or a very soft voice can be another symptom, and can be addressed with Speech Therapists.
+Voice loss or a very soft voice can be another symptom and can be addressed with Speech Therapists.

 Apathy, Adhonia ( the loss of enjoyment), anxiety, cognitive decline and depression are all other symptoms of Parkinson’s Disease.